1994 Gambian coup d'état

-In the 1994 Gambian coup d'état, a group of soldiers led by 29-year-old Lieutenant Yahya Jammeh seized power in a bloodless coup d'état on the morning of 22 July, ousting Dawda Jawara, who had been President of The Gambia since its independence in 1970.
+In the 1994 Gambian coup d'état, a group of soldiers led by 29-year-old Lieutenant Yahya Jammeh seized power in a coup d'état on the morning of 22 July, ousting Dawda Jawara, who had been President of The Gambia since it became a Republic in 1970.

+The coup plotters dissolved the government, arrested government members, and abolished the constitution.
+The coup led to the installment of Yahya Jammeh as president, who ruled The Gambia as an authoritarian for 22 years.

 Background

 The coup of 1994 was spontaneous; it was not planned but rather a mutiny that eventually turned into a coup.
 The mutiny had been planned the night before its execution, leaving much to chance.
 Despite its spontaneity, the sentiments behind the coup had been developing since the attempted coup of 1981.
-The primary complaints of supporters of the coup included the delegitimization of the government, the lack of accountability, its overall ineffectiveness, and the corruption that pervaded it.
+The primary complaints of supporters of the coup included perceived government economic mismanagement, as well as grievances among soldiers.